LtSnakePlissken/Q/docs/how-to-setup-validator.md

 ## Exit the Validator Ranking

-If you want to exit the Validator Ranking, you must `Announce Withdrawal` within `Consensus Services -> Validator Staking` of 100% of your self-staked Q token.
+If you want to exit the Validator Ranking, you must `Announce Withdrawal` within `Staking -> Validator Staking -> Validator Manage` of 100% of your self-staked Q token.
 After doing that, you will be taken out of the ranking immediately, though your node might still validate blocks until the next validation cycle begins (within max.
 8 minutes).

 The announced amount will be put on an escrow balance for a certain time (see constitution parameter `constitution.valWithdrawP`) until it can be withdrawn fully.
 Re-joining the panel is possible any time by putting back stake or reducing the announced withdrawal amount.